We are facilitators, faculty, clinicians and practitioners collectively focused on helping our learners and colleagues be their best selves.

 Ms. Crosby's passion for promoting holistic well-being was first sparked in 2011, as an original member of UVA School of Nursing's award-winning Healthy Work Environment (HWE) team.
 It was through this work and dialogue with her colleagues that she recognized self-care as an important avenue to nurturing personal and professional resilience.

-CCI team members that work with us to lead drop-in programs and retreats.
+CCI team members that work with us to lead our current drop-in programs and retreats.